A fractured larynx occurs when a direct impact causes a break in the voice box. This is a rare but potentially life-threatening injury.

-Fractured larynx symptoms may include pain in the throat particularly when swallowing.
+Fractured larynx symptoms may include pain in the throat, particularly when swallowing.
 The athlete may have a hoarse voice or even lost their voice.
-They may be short of breath or couching up frothy blood.
+They may be short of breath or coughing up frothy blood.
 There may be a swelling at the front of the throat where the cartilage has been disrupted.

 The larynx is better known as the voice box.
 It is found at the front of the neck, at the top of the Trachea (or windpipe).

 A fractured larynx occurs after a direct impact to the front of the neck.
 This is most frequent in road traffic accidents.
 It can sometimes happen in 'washing line' tackles, where the arm is raised to throat level as the opponents run past.

 Laryngeal fractures can be classified into 4 groups:

 - Group 1 includes minor injuries with only mild respiratory symptoms.

 - Group 2 is moderate injuries with a degree of airway compromise and minor mucosal disruption.